rkaczorek/indi-mqtt/README.md

 MQTT publisher for INDI server

 # Installation
-Install pyindi-client **before** installing indi-mqtt Normally it is installed as part of indi-mqtt installation from astroberry.io repository However pyindi-client installable by pip contains error, which hopefully will be removed soon.
+Install pyindi-client **before** installing indi-mqtt.
+Normally it is installed as part of indi-mqtt installation procedure.
+However official pyindi-client installable by pip contains a bug, which hopefully will be removed soon.
 In the meantime you can install pyindi-client by running:
 ```
 wget https://files.pythonhosted.org/packages/a7/4d/9ae15f572822c2fac5d6756570b205bdf578c80be24e274947ac74962873/pyindi-client-0.2.3.tar.gz
 tar zxvf pyindi-client-0.2.3.tar.gz